gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 But there is a reason velcro shoes are everywhere.

 Slippers have no closure system per se, just elastic insets in the upper that pull the material close to your foot, like a stretchy sock.
-They have enormous space on the forefoot, and are taken off even faster than velcro shoes.
+They have enormous space on top of the forefoot, and are taken off even faster than velcro shoes.
 However, they come with a much narrower spectum of foot shapes that fit them well enough – if your feet are just a bit too low volume, the elastic won’t provide enough to make the shoes stay on your feet.
 And even on a very good fit, they aren’t as securely fixed to your foot as a laceup or velcro shoe.
-Pulling on a heel hook might just be enough to rather pull the shoe off your foot than make you pull yourself up by the heel.
+Pulling on a heel hook might just be enough to pull the shoe off your foot instead of making you pull yourself up by the heel.

 The slipper with a single velcro strap tries to alleviate the slipper’s worst shortcomings:
 You still get that big space for toehook patches, but the velcro strap all the way up the shoe keeps it on your foot no matter how hard you crank on it.